 Conversely, I asked participants to think like an NGO.
 Why would they want to work with a university under a co-production model?

-I also shared insights on these two communities.
+I also shared insights into these two communities.
 On the one hand, the researchers who come from specialist fields and who cook up the scientific evidence.
-They produce long technical reports with an aim to make a change.
+They produce long technical reports with the aim to make a change.